-I recently had a client ask me how many herbal formulas are in my personal cupboard.
+A client asked me how many herbal formulas are in my personal cupboard.

 “A lot.”
+The answer was quick.
 Considering that I’ve been using herbs since I was my late teens it makes sense that I have quite a stock, even with my natural tendency to clean out the cupboards.
 I also favor using whole foods and herbs whenever possible to shift my system before reaching for a product.

 “Okay, so if you could only have 10 formulas in your cupboard what would they be?”